Waldman-Co/waldman.co/index.md

   - - static/images/backgrounds/astronaut-over-earth-crop.jpg
     - 500w
 firstBox: <h2 class="section-header">Unleash your potential</h2>
-            <p><strong>Eric Waldman</strong> designs, builds and implements the digital strategies of businesses and not-for-profits in the Montréal and Ottawa regions.</p>
+            <p class="section-text"><strong>Eric Waldman</strong> designs, builds and implements the digital strategies of businesses and not-for-profits in the Montréal and Ottawa regions.</p>
-            <p>We combine proven technology with tasteful design to deliver spectacular results.</p>
+            <p class="section-text" >We combine proven technology with tasteful design to deliver spectacular results.</p>

 #Second Section
 servicesTitle: our services